szicari-farmobile/pgvctrl/readme.md

     __What just happened?__<br />
     After initialization is complete:
-    * There will be a folder structure: [my dir]/databases/[repository name]/0.0/ created.
+    * There will be a folder structure:

+        ```bash
+        .
+        ├── databases
+        │   └── test
+        │       └── 0.0.gettingStarted
+        └── dbRepoConfig.json
+        ```

-    This will be the location where you should but your sql update files.
+    This will be the location where you should put your sql update files.

     * There will be a new table in your database named repository_version.
       This is where pbvctrl stores your repository name and version number with a version hash for each sql update file.